F1248/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 Post Install Volume Patches, sometimes also called root patches, are patches that have to be installed to disk for some older Macs to gain back functionality.

-OpenCore Legacy Patcher will automatically root patch your system during a first time install **if the USB install media was created within OpenCore Legacy Patcher.** Users will also be prompted to install these patches after macOS updates or whenever patches are not detected on the system.
+OpenCore Legacy Patcher will automatically root patch your system during a first time install **if the USB install media was created within OpenCore Legacy Patcher.** Users will also be prompted to install these patches after macOS updates or whenever patches aren't detected on the system.
 We recommend rebuilding OpenCore with the latest version to take advantage of these new features.

 Users can also see whether applicable patches have been installed, date and version the system was root patched with in the Post-Install Menu.